jabirali/geneus/README.md

 Since the initial public release in 2018, I haven't had much time to maintain the code (I don't use it that much anymore), and different bugs have surfaced on different compilers and systems.
-By narrowing down the debugging to one compilation target, the future maintenance of GENEUS becomes much easier.
+By narrowing down the debugging to one compilation target, the future maintenance of GENEUS becomes easier.

 ### Speed versus robustness
 One drawback of the above is performance.
 In my experience, GFortran